✦ Scandinavian-inspired design, curated for modern living

 large space dehumidifier energy efficient

 Waykar’s 80-pint dehumidifier suits you if your basement spans up to 5,000 sq. ft.
 You get strong moisture removal, handling 80 pints a day at high heat and humidity.
 Its 90° auto swing helps spread dry air evenly, while the smart humidity setting lets you choose 30%–80% RH.
 You’ll also benefit from Energy Star efficiency, quiet 42 dB operation, and a 24-hour timer.
 Use the 1.14-gallon tank or attach the hose for continuous drainage.
-It’s CSA and CEC certified, with frost protection and a solid warranty.
+It’s listed with CSA and CEC certification, frost protection, and warranty support.

 Best For: Homeowners, renters, and RV users who need a high-capacity, energy-efficient dehumidifier for large spaces up to 5,000 sq. ft.